JiawangBian/GMS-Feature-Matcher/README.md

 Tune Parameters:

 	In demo.cpp
+		1.	#define USE_GPU" (need cudafeatures2d module)
-		1.#define USE_GPU" will need gpu cudafeatures2d module for nearest neighbor match, using cpu match by commenting it.
+				using cpu mode by commenting it.

+		2. For high-resolution images, we suggest using 100K features with setFastThreshod(5);

+		3. For low-resolution (like VGA) images, we suggest using 10K features with setFastThreshod(0);

 	In gms_matcher.h

-		2.	#define THRESH_FACTOR 6			// factor for calculating threshold
+		2.	#define THRESH_FACTOR 6
-				The higher, the less matches, vice verse
+				The higher, the less matches。

 		3. 	int GetInlierMask(vector<bool> &vbInliers, bool WithScale = false, bool WithRotation = false)
-				You can open multi-scale and rotation if your image pair contains that.
+				Set WithScale to be true for unordered image matching and false for video matching.

 ## If you like this work, please cite our paper